 The React virtual DOM tree is going to have a lot more noise (see example), since many library (or even core) components are made up of other components.
 You'll see all the abstractions in the tree.

-Rather than HTML browser elements, React Native has its own set of base components that you'll build layouts with.
+Throw out concepts of primitive HTML elements for React Native because they aren't the same Rather than HTML browser elements, React Native has its own set of base components that you'll build layouts with.

 On the surface they seem like equivalents, it's not really helpful to say "this HTML component is this in React Native" since you can't rely on them having the same behavior.
 To illustrate how this falls apart quickly: